 “They will be able to do something active every day, whether that’s run, walk, play, shoot baskets or whatever they want,” she said.
-“I get the data and they get the points and everyone is moving.”
+“I get the data and they get the (daily participation) points and everyone is moving.”

 Creating a Connected Online PE Curriculum

 Along with the heart rate monitors, the teacher has set up weekly lessons that students must complete.
 They’ll have daily check-ins and a syllabus to work from that includes complete with daily goals to meet.
 The district’s online PE curriculum will be much more robust than what they were forced to use in March.